Live simpler. Live happier.

 People online get their tighty-whities in a bunch fighting over what early retirement means and who is and isn’t retired depending on the work they choose to do or not do once they’re financially independent.

 For this reason, I’ll try to avoid talking about “early retirement” and will instead focus on the financial independence aspect.

 That’s it.
 Simple.
 (Though simple doesn’t mean easy.)

-If you’re just starting down the road to financial independence and are looking for guidance, check out my Personal Finance Basics series.
+If you’re just starting down the road to financial independence and are looking for guidance, check out my free Personal Finance Basics series.
 It’ll teach you all you need to know.
-(For free, of course.)

 The details of the plan are murkier and will be figured out closer to my financial independence date.
 This includes:

 I covered this in detail in How will I know when I’ve saved enough to retire?